BHAVEN1234/PepAMC-Peptide-Antimicrobial-Classifier-/Code/README.md

 - 🔌 **Flexible Estimator Support:** Works with a wide range of scikit-learn classifiers.
 - 📊 **Advanced Performance Metrics:** Evaluates models using accuracy, Matthews Correlation Coefficient, and F1-score.
 - 📈 **Insightful Visualizations:** Plots fitness evolution and feature importance heatmaps.
+- 💾 Generation Tracking: Saves results and best individuals from each generation in CSV format.
+- 📂 Custom Run Directory Structure: Automatically organizes results by dataset and run.

 ---